ClementNerma/Rave/docs/books/hybrid.md

 pln Jack_Name = jack.name; // Works fine
 ```

-Note that declaring a property as a plain constant makes the structure assignable only to constant entities.
+Note that declaring a field as a plain constant makes the structure assignable only to constant entities.
 This is due to the fact a mutable can take as its value several instances of the structure, at different time.
-This makes the property unpredictable, and so it wouldn't be a plain constant.
+This makes the field unpredictable, and so it wouldn't be a plain constant.

 ```sn
 struct PlainName {